AbinitoCogito/Data-Analyst-Case-Vertigo-/README.md

-# Difficulty Flow Analysis
+# Difficulty Flow Analysis and Exploratory Data Analysis

-This repository contains a simulation analysis of an A/B test on game data of difficulty flow.
+This repository consists of an A/B test on difficulty flow analysis and exploratory data analysis on a game dataset.

 ## Objective
 Evaluate which variant performs better in terms of: